How do you care for cast iron cookware?

 Rule #5 Wear it out don’t Rust it out

 If your cast iron isn’t thoroughly dry before you put it away, it could rust.
-If you notice a discolored area or a metallic taste, or if it turns your food black, scrub the rusty spot with steel wool until its all gone, and then re-season it again.
+If you notice a discolored area or a metallic taste, or if it turns your food black, scrub the rusty spot with steel wool until it is all gone, and then re-season it again.

 So in short, cast iron cookware may take a bit more care, but so does everything worth having.
 You’ll have better control over the cooking temperature you use, use less energy, you’ll use less oil when you cook because it will already have a wonderful cooking surface, it will be non-stick without any toxins to worry about, you don’t have to buy any special utensils to use in it, and it will add iron to your diet–what more could you ask for?